 Capacitor Visualizer.
-A truly marvelous little circuit emplying a bicolor LED is of great use in explaining in demonstratiing the direction of current in a charging and discharging capacitor.
+A truly marvelous little circuit employing a bicolor LED is of great use in explaining in demonstrating the direction of current in a charging and discharging capacitor.
 The PCB was used the for first time in the fall of the Grade 10 course and a month later in the Grade 6 Science unit.
 J. Dolgin designed and fabricated a set of cases for the Grade 6 implementation to give the prototype highly finished appeal.

 |Dirty PCB Rendering of EAGLE Board File||J. Dolgin's Capacitor Visualizer Case|

 (Appliance) H. Reed's MatrixMadeEZ.
 While in Grade 11, H. Reed (ACES '19) designed a PCB to make short work of coding matrix displays and animations.
 A year later, J. Dolgin (ACES '20) put the device to great use as a responsive display device for voice-activation, creating a nifty 3D case as well.
 A short Neil Young clip sealed the deal :)

 Adapter ISP FFC V2.
 True surface mount devices are flashed through the use of a Flat Flex Cable (FFC) and connector.
 Either your Pocket AVR Programmer (Arduino IDE) or your ATMEL ICE (Atmel Studio) cables will connect to the 6-pin male ISP header on the board (right).
 Great care must be taken in designing your EAGLE files to ensure the 6 signals are in the correct arrangement as shown.

 |ACES ISP Adapter: THT to FFC (.brd view)||Dirty PCB Rendering|